Create and use a Generic Type share

 Create share network

-network: choose the desired network, in our example example_share_guide_net.
+network: choose the desired network that will be linked to the share network, in our example example_share_guide_net.

 subnet: choose the desired subnet, in our example example_share_guide_subnet.